Crypto Trading Basics: A 2026 Beginner’s Guide

 There’s no one-size-fits-all strategy.
 Beginners should explore what fits their lifestyle and risk tolerance.

-If you’re just starting, HODL or swing trading often provide the safest learning curve.
+If you’re just starting, HODL or swing trading often provides the safest learning curve.

 Step 7: Manage Emotions & Psychology